-Ultra Search System Configuration
+Oracle Ultra Search System Configuration

-Ultra Search is a client program to the Oracle server at run time.
-It can be deployed in two configurations: in the backend or in the middle tier.
+Oracle Ultra Search runs as a client program to the Oracle server.
+It can be deployed in the back end or in the middle tier of a server configuration.

-The Ultra Search query interface and the administration tool can be accessed from any HTML browser client.
+The Oracle Ultra Search query interface and the administration tool can be accessed from any HTML browser client.
 The administration tool relies on certain Java classes in the middle tier.
-This logical middle tier can be the same physical computer as the one that runs the database server, or a different one, running Oracle Application Server.
-The Ultra Search database backend consists of the Ultra Search data dictionary that stores metadata on all the different repositories, as well as the schedules and Java classes needed to drive the crawler.
+This logical middle tier can be the same physical computer as the one that runs the database server, or on a different one running Oracle Application Server.
+The Oracle Ultra Search database back end consists of the Oracle Ultra Search data dictionary that stores metadata on all the different repositories, as well as the schedules and Java classes needed to drive the crawler.
 The crawler itself can run either on the database server computer or remotely on another computer.

-See Also: Chapter 3, "Installing and Configuring Ultra Search" for more information about the components
+See Also: Chapter 4, "Installing Oracle Ultra Search" for more information about the components

-Figure 1-1 illustrates the Ultra Search system configuration.
+Figure 1-2 illustrates the Oracle Ultra Search system configuration.

-Figure 1-1 Oracle Ultra Search System Configuration
+Figure 1-2 Oracle Ultra Search System Configuration